Turkey to play role in fight against Islamic State

 Turkey has the second-highest number of Syrian refugees on its territory after Lebanon, with more than 840,000, according to U.N. figures.

-But that close proximity to the conflict also makes Turkey's support vital, a senior U.S. defence official said.
+But that close proximity to the conflict also makes Turkey's support vital, a senior U.S. defense official said.

 "By geography, Turkey is going to be absolutely indispensable to the ongoing fight against (IS), because of just where they sit, the access we currently already have militarily and the cooperation that we have militarily," the official said, speaking on condition of anonymity.